 Use Paid Promotion to Leverage Your Organic Reach

 If you want to get the most out of your campaign, it’s a good idea to use paid promotion.
 This will help you to expand your reach and see a higher return on investment.
 However, this does not mean that you should promote all of your posts.
 Some of your posts should be meant for engagement while others should be for awareness.
-Once you have decided which post you would like to promote, you can then allocate some of your budget.
+Once you have decided which post you would like to promote, you can then allocate some of your budgets.
 Make sure that you spread out your ad budget and avoid spending the entire amount on a single post with just one ad.

 Budgeting & How to Succeed at Facebook Ads